mariorod98/ObsidianVault/🌱 Seedbox/iOS Create Login Screen.md

 14. In the StackView Inspecctor we can add padding between its children modifying the property Spacing.
 15. To add a background image, go to the assets folder and drag the image to the folder.
 16. Create a new ImageView component and change the attribute Image to th
 17. Connect the image constraints to the View and select Equal Width and Equal Heights, Center Horizontally and Center Vertically.
-OR we can specify that their top, bottom, leading and trailing constraints match the parent.
+OR we can specify that their top, bottom, leading and trailing constraints match the parent (setting the constraint value to 0).
+18. If the image is

 ## References